AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/chatbot-behavior.md

         <p>V1 clicks on D1 and completes D1</p>
         <p>V1 visits WP2</p>
       </td>
-      <td>D1 should be resolved on WP1 and on post-completion<br/>D2 should be resolved on WP2</td>
+      <td>D1 will be resolved on WP1 and on post-completion<br/>D2 will be resolved on WP2</td>
       <td>
-        <p>The trigger count, engagement count, and completed count for D1 should be increased by 1</p>
+        <p>The trigger count, engagement count, and completed count for D1 will be increased by 1</p>
-        <p>The trigger count for D2 should be increased by 1</p>
+        <p>The trigger count for D2 will be increased by 1</p>
       </td>
     </tr>
     <tr>